alex179ohm/guix-channel/README.md

 This is the Ohm's collection of [GNU Guix](https://guix.gnu.org/) package derivations.

-For More informations on installing [GNU Guix](https://guix.gnu.org/) refers to the [Guix Manual](https://guix.gnu.org/manual/en/html_node/Installation.html)
+For More informations on installing [GNU Guix](https://guix.gnu.org/) refers to the [GNU Guix Manual](https://guix.gnu.org/manual/en/html_node/Installation.html)

 # Usage